cmhk1/Programming-Project/README.md

 ### Expected outcome

-A graphical representation of the efficient frontier will appear, displaying the minimun variance portfolio as well as maximum sharpe ratio portfolio according to the stocks and time frame that you input.
+A graphical representation of the efficient frontier will appear, displaying the minimun variance portfolio as well as maximum sharpe ratio portfolio according to the stocks and time frame of your inputs.
 In addition to this, for both portfolios, the return over the period, volatility, sharpe ratio as well as the weights of each stocks within your portfolio will be displayed.

 ### Example